conjurer-rich/fast-flow-flywheel/pages/how-it-works/5-amplify.md

 - Increase sharing of successful structural experiments across teams and domains.
 - Reduce resistance to change by highlighting real-world success stories.

+## Looking to amplify the flow in your organization?

+Why not try a [Full Flywheel Rotation](/engagements/full-flywheel-rotation) engagement?

 ---

 [Back to overview](/how-it-works/rotation-overview)